 - Password management.
 Securely store, rotate, and share passwords within your IT environment.

 - Two-factor authentication (2FA).
-Verify user identities with time-based one-time passcodes to add an extra layer of security to your authentication process.
+Verify users’ identities with time-based one-time passcodes to add an extra layer of security to your authentication process.

 - Audit trails and reporting.
-Generate comprehensive audit trails of user activities to streamline compliance efforts and identify potential security issues.
+Generate comprehensive audit trails of user activity to streamline compliance efforts and identify potential security issues.

-Syteca also allows you to continuously monitor user activity, record user sessions, respond to potential threats in real time, generate comprehensive user activity reports, and more.
+Syteca’s UAM capabilities enable you to monitor regular employees as well as privileged users, record user sessions, respond to potential threats in real time, and generate comprehensive user activity reports.